 When we deny body appetites, it simply makes it hungrier.
-If we try to lose weight by a severe diet, we binge later.
+If we try to lose weight with a strict diet, we binge later.
 Denial arouses desire.
-We do not nourish the spirit by neglect of the body.
+We do not nourish the spirit by the neglect of the body.

 Emotional self-effacement is no remedy against the indulgence of the flesh.
 Giving up food for Lent or observing holy days will not overcome the sin nature.
 Legalism is on the side of the sin capacity.
 Legalism facilitates the sin capacity.
-Only God’s plan of grace can combat the sin capacity.
+Only God’s plan of grace can combat the flesh.

 Denial arouses desire; grace counteracts the flesh.